thomhurst/EnumerableAsyncProcessor/README.md

 ```

 **Caveats**
   - If even just 1 Task in a batch is slow or hangs, this will prevent the next batch from starting
   - If you set a batch of 100, and 70 have finished, you'll only have 30 left executing.
 This could slow things down

 ### Parallel

 **Types**
-`ParallelAsyncProcessor` / `ParallelAsyncProcessor<TSource>` / `ResultParallelAsyncProcessor<TResult>` / `ResultParallelAsyncProcessor<TSource, TResult>`
+  - `ParallelAsyncProcessor` (No source object - No return object - When calling .ForEachAsync)
+  - `ParallelAsyncProcessor<TSource>` (Source object - No return object - When calling .ForEachAsync)
+  - `ResultParallelAsyncProcessor<TResult>` (No source object - Does return object - When calling .SelectAsync)
+  - `ResultParallelAsyncProcessor<TSource, TResult>` (Source object - Does return object - When calling .SelectAsync)

 **How it works**
 Processes your Asynchronous Tasks as fast as it can.
 All at the same time if it can